kajott/adventofcode/2017/10/README.md

 ## Solution Notes

-The most complicated thing of this puzzle is correctly keeping track of the current list state after all the movment and rotation, and correctly interpreting the misleading wording of part 2 that jumps back and forth between examples.
+The most complicated thing of this puzzle is correctly keeping track of the current list state after all the movement and rotation, and correctly interpreting the misleading wording of part 2 that jumps back and forth between examples.

 * Part 1, Python: 170 bytes, <100 ms
 * Part 2, Python: 253 bytes, <100 ms